adelagar/Azure-Data-Box-and-M365-Migration-Accelerator/README.md

 **Deploy the M365 OneDrive Azure Migration Factory**

-Below please find the solution accelerator deployment buttons for either Azure Commercial or Azure Us Government
+Below please find the solution accelerator deployment buttons for either Azure Commercial or Azure Us Government.
+Please note that the inputs within the JSON template can be changed based on you particular scenario.
+Please note We are adding a dash and an ordinal number to the virtual machine hostname.
+Example if you were to deploy two virtual machines they would appear in your Azure subscription as M365-MIGVM-1 and M365-MIGVM-2.
+The hostnames can be whatever you want to comply with your naming standards.
+Please be aware that you are only limited to 15 characters for the virtual machine hostname.

 #### Microsoft Azure Commercial Click Here: ####
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadelagar%2FAzure-Data-Box-and-M365-Migration-Accelerator%2Fmain%2Fazuredeploy.json)